Freedom North: Further activities

 For the week ending, February 6, 1971, their single "Ordinary Man" had entered the RPM 100 Singles chart at #96.

 Post Freedom North

 By 1973, Franki Hart was a member of the group, Riverson which also included Rayburn Blake and Brian Edwards who were from Mashmakhan, and Graham Lear.
 By February they had already played at the Place des Arts, the Grand Théâtre de Québec and in Toronto, and set to appear at the Drummondville Cultural Center on Thursday, February 8 at 8:30 a.m..

+Bill Hill later produced the debut album for Aquarius label mates April Wine.